Pell mourned at Sydney cathedral day before funeral, protest

 Earlier Wednesday, protesters tied ribbons in memory of victims of clergy abuse to the cathedral’s fence.

 Church officials had removed such ribbons in recent days, raising accusations of disrespect toward victims.
-But a cathedral official told protesters on Wednesday where ribbons could be placed and where they could not, Australian Broadcasting Corp. reported.
+But a cathedral official told protesters on Wednesday where ribbons could be placed and where they could not.

+Still, protesters persisted in tying ribbons near the gates through which the hearse entered the cathedral grounds, and security guards repeatedly cut them down.

 Pell was archbishop of Sydney from 2001 until 2014 when Pope Francis appointed him to be the first prefect of the newly created Secretariat for the Economy tasked with reforming the Vatican’s notoriously opaque finances.